ertanturan/Unity-Screenshot-Tool/README.md

 ## Usage

-1. Attach 'ScreenshotHandler.cs' to the camera you would like to capture from.
+1. Attach `ScreenshotHandler.cs` to the camera you would like to capture from.
 2. Set the properties of the component as you wish (Explanations are below.)